From MozillaZine Knowledge Base

 Before you add an account in Thunderbird:

-If you don't do this you may get a "#MBR1212 Incorrect username or password" error or a "sending of password for user XYZ did not succeed" error when Thunderbird tries to lg into the mail server.
+If you don't do this you may get a "#MBR1212 Incorrect username or password" error or a "sending of password for user XYZ did not succeed" error when Thunderbird tries to log into the mail server.
 The exact wording of the error message has changed several times.

 Create a new account by pressing the Add Mail Account button in Tools -> Account Settings -> Account Actions.
 It will default to creating a POP account.
 If you want an IMAP account select the IMAP radio button.
 If your ISP provides you a Yahoo account it may use mail servers with a different domain and use the full email address as the username.
 Otherwise configure it as follows (if you're not relying upon the account wizard to do this for you):